-1.4.1 The CIPFA Code requires the responsible officer to ensure that members with responsibility for treasury management receive adequate training in treasury management.
+1.4.1 The CIPFA Code requires the responsible officer to ensure that Members with responsibility for treasury management receive adequate training in treasury management.
 This especially applies to Members responsible for scrutiny.
-Training was last completed in March 2021 and it is planned that the next session will be carried out in the Summer of 2023 as part of the Member Induction programme.
+Training was last completed in March 2021 and it is planned that the next session will be carried out in late Summer 2023 as part of the Member Induction programme.